shwetank/extension-docs/tut_offroad.md

 ---
 layout: default-withsidebar
-title: Working with the 'Off-Road Mode' setting
+title: Working with Off-Road Mode
 author: shwetankdixit
 copyright: opera-ccby
 ---

 ## Introduction

-One of Opera's most popular features is the 'Off-Road Mode', which is a setting which when enabled, speeds up your web loading by passing content through Opera's servers, which compress the content greatly.
+One of Opera's most popular features is 'Off-Road Mode', which is a setting which, when enabled, speeds up your web loading by passing content through Opera's servers, thereby greatly compressing the content.

-We've enabled extension developers to acess this setting, which gives the ability to determine if Off-Road Mode is enabled or not, or to set or clear it too.
+We've enabled extension developers to access this setting, which gives the ability to determine if Off-Road Mode is enabled or not, or to set or clear it.
 You can also listen to changes to this setting by adding event handlers.

 Off-Road mode, being a browser setting, is accessible like all other browser settings as mentioned in the [Types](types.html) documentaton.